KunalLokhande99/project/README.md

+'''
-# end to end project using vs code, git bash,
+end to end project setup using vs code, git bash
-# git init
-git add abc.txt
-git add .
-git commit -m 'this is my first commit'
+'''